imdpranav/PranavFlix-Movie-WebApp/README.md

 * The homepage displays popular movies by default
 * Use the search bar to find specific movies
+* Click on Name Icon (PranavFlix) to go back to home page
-* Hover on movie to view its description
+* Hover on movies to view its description
 * Toggle between light and dark mode using the button in the navigation bar

 ## Contributing